Michael Sarno

-Michael Sarno (born January 7, 1958) is an American mobster who has been identified as the alleged, current leader of the Cicero street crew, in the Chicago Outfit criminal organization.
-On February 8, 2012, Sarno was sentenced to 25 years in prison on charges of racketeering.
+Michael Sarno (born January 7, 1958) is an American mobster who has been identified as the alleged, current leader of the Cicero street crew in the Chicago Outfit criminal organization.
+On February 8, 2012, Sarno was sentenced to 25 years in prison on racketeering charges.

 Indictments and first imprisonment

 On February 7, 1990, Sarno was one of 20 Chicago mobsters named in a 42-count indictment alleging racketeering.
 Sarno was jailed immediately but in an unusual move, was furloughed for several hours the following weekend to get married.
 Among the other defendants charged with various crimes in the same indictment were Chicago Outfit leaders Harry Aleman and Rocco Infelice.

-Sarno was identified in the indictment as being a mob money collector of extortion payments and juice loans and as the owner of a tavern in Cicero, Illinois.
-During hearings on whether to give Sarno bond, he also was reported by federal investigators to have severely beaten a rival and acquaintance, Michael Giamarusti, whom Sarno had caught sleeping in Sarno's fiancee's apartment, in May 1989.
+Sarno was identified in the indictment as a mob money collector of extortion payments and juice loans and the owner of a tavern in Cicero, Illinois.
+During hearings on whether to give Sarno bond, federal investigators also reported him to have severely beaten a rival and acquaintance, Michael Giamarusti, whom Sarno had caught sleeping in Sarno's fiancée's apartment in May 1989.
 An FBI agent testified that Giamarusti had required several stitches and dental work after Sarno beat him.

 On February 15, 1990, Sarno was ordered held without bond.
 On May 15, 1990, however, Sarno was one of four defendants in the trial who was permitted by then-United States District Judge Ann Claire Williams to go free on bond.
 In January 1992, Sarno was convicted on charges of racketeering and running an illegal gambling operation, and on August 18, 1993, Sarno was sentenced to 61/2 years in prison for those crimes.

 On January 22, 1993, Sarno was one of seven individuals indicted by federal officials in a separate indictment on additional extortion charges.
 Sarno was permitted to remain free pending a $100,000 cash and real estate bond posted in May 1990.
 Sarno was convicted of those charges and in 1996 was sentenced to 27 months in federal prison—18 months of which were to be served concurrently with his earlier sentence.

 Sarno was released from federal prison on October 20, 1999.